Alma Park Zoo

-Alma Park Zoo was open every day from 9am to 4pm, excluding Christmas Day and reduced hours on ANZAC Day (25 April).

-Features
+Attractions

 Alma Park Zoo was fully landscaped with walking paths through tropical gardens under a canopy of rainforest trees and plants.
 A number of enclosures were walkthrough, such as the wallaby and kangaroo enclosures.

 Koalas, snakes and crocodiles could be patted and guests also had the opportunity to be photographed with these animals.
 Exotic animals in the collection included sun bears and numerous primate species.

 Lemur island

 Lemur island was a tropical zone in the northern part of the zoo.
 It had a wooden cabin to protect the lemurs from bad weather conditions such as rain.

 Reptiles could be also found on the island such as tortoises and eastern water dragons.